-WLI - In 2024, we expect to have revenues of approximately \$62,500 that will be comprised of Class XII tuition payments and registrations for two alumni seminars.
-An additional \$151,250 will be transferred into UFLEF from the WLI's University of Florida Foundation Endowments.
-Our expenses are anticipated to be higher than average in 2024 at \$358,470, due to Class XII's national seminar and expected to begin paying deposits on the 2025 international seminar.
+WLI - In 2025, we expect to have revenues of approximately \$23,324.50 that will be comprised of overdue Class XII tuition payments, spouse seminar registrations, and an alumni seminar.
+An additional \$126,250 will be transferred into the Foundation from the WLI's University of Florida Foundation Endowments.
+Our expenses are anticipated to be lower than 2024 at \$225,708, due to Class XII's 2025 international seminar and graduation, which will complete the class in the summer of 2025.